 You can upload lookup tables to your Ion console to manage and leverage key-value data.
 Combine a lookup table with a server scriptlet, and you have a powerful feature you can use to optimize your creatives.

 Lookup tables are comprised of a key column with a corresponding column of values.
-The key can be a piece of respondent data collected on your form, a query string parameter or an Ion core field.
-The value would be that to which corresponds to the key.
+The key can be a piece of respondent data collected on your form, a query string parameter, or an Ion core field.
+The value should be the one that corresponds to the key.
+By looking up a value based on a key, you can serve up targeted content and control the way respondents navigate through your creative along with a whole suite of actions you can take "behind the scenes."

 Here are just a few examples of what lookup tables combined with server scriptlets can accomplish:

-- Check to see if the respondent's location is considered serviceable by your business.
+• Check to see if the respondent's location is considered serviceable by your business.

-- Map the respondent's location to a specific sales representative.
+• Map the respondent's location to a specific sales representative.

-- Display content based on a form selection, query string parameter or core field.
+• Display content based on a form selection, query string parameter, or core field.

-- Send conditional notifications and email templates.
+• Send conditional notifications and email templates.

 Once you have outlined what you intend to accomplish, the first step is to create your lookup table file.
 You may have the ability to do this programmatically or it could be something you can accomplish by hand.
-Either way, the result should be a two column .csv file.
+Either way, the result should be a two-column .csv file.
 Column A will consist of your keys and column B will consist of the corresponding values.

 If you're creating a short, simple lookup table, you can skip creating the .csv file, and enter the lookup table content manually, right within your console.
 Here are the steps to take to add your lookup table to your ion console:

-- Click Data Management in your console’s side nav and select Lookup Tables
+1. Click Data Management in your console’s side nav and select Lookup Tables

-Once the lookup table has been uploaded or added to your ion console, you'll use a server scriptlet to lookup a value based on the key.
+Once the lookup table has been uploaded or added to your Ion console, you'll use a server scriptlet to look up a value based on the key.
 The following function is used to accomplish the lookup:

 actionLookupValue("lookup table label", "entry name");